More detailed information about borrower services is provided in the library’s circulation policies.

 Parents or guardians who need to regularly access a child’s checkout information are urged to use the My Account system to log in with their child’s library card number and PIN.
 The library will give information to a parent or guardian about a child’s checkouts over the phone or in person.
 However, the child must be on the phone or with the parent for the library to provide the requested information.

 Card holders may borrow up to 100 items.
-Total checkouts may not include more than 10 each of magazines, movies, or video games and not more than 20 each of music CD’s.
+Total checkouts may not include more than 10 each of magazines and movies, not more than 20 each of music CD’s, or more than 1 video game.

 At the time of checkout, borrowers receive receipts listing items checked out with due dates.
 Borrowers can monitor checkouts and due dates using the My Account system.
-Those that provide an e-mail address at the time of registration are sent courtesy reminders three days before items are due and two overdue notices.
-The first notice is sent at 14 days, and the second at 28 days.
+Those that provide an e-mail address at the time of registration are sent courtesy reminders three days before items are due and three overdue notices.
+The first notice is sent at 7 days, the second at 14 days, and the third 28 days.
 The library does not send paper notices.

 Fines and Fees